Read also:

 Graphite

-The bonds are present only in the planes, so that there is no inter plane bonding.
+The bonds between the carbon atoms are present only in the planes, as seen on the image above, so that there is no inter plane bonding.
 That is why graphite is quite soft and it is used as a lubricant.

 Another interesting structure that is made of pure carbon is diamond.
 In this case, there is a three dimensional bonding instead of this layered structure.
 That is why diamond is not used for writing; in fact , it is the hardest material on earth.